dealingwith/daniel-industries/_posts/2017-04-30-a-few-things-from-around-the-net.md

 title: "A few things from around the 'net"
 excerpt: "Starting with sad news from the world of cycling..."
 date: 2017-04-30 23:01:50 -0500
-comments: true
 categories:
+ - bicycling
+ - elsewhere
+ - sad
+ - design
 ---

 Two cyclists were taken from us in the last month: [Michele Scarponi](https://en.wikipedia.org/wiki/Michele_Scarponi) and [Steve Tilford](http://stevetilford.com).
 Both were men of grace.
-[Seth Davidson's eulogy](http://stevetilford.com/2017/04/26/steve-tilford-eulogy/) (delivered April 23rd at the Celebration of Steve Tilford's Life in Lawrence, Kansas) is well worth the read.
+[Seth Davidson's eulogy](https://web.archive.org/web/20170502104314/http://stevetilford.com/2017/04/26/steve-tilford-eulogy/) (delivered April 23rd at the Celebration of Steve Tilford's Life in Lawrence, Kansas) is well worth the read.

 > Steve said: I don't regret not bringing a time trial bike to the race.
 For one, I don't have a time trial bike.